Optimal Sets for Hypertrophy: The Minimum Weekly Requirement

 Optimizing Training Volume for Muscle Growth

-The total amount of work performed in a given period, known as training volume, is a crucial factor in achieving muscle hypertrophy.
-This is typically calculated by multiplying the number of sets, repetitions, and the weight lifted.
+The total amount of work performed in a set time period, referred to as training volume, is a critical variable in achieving muscle hypertrophy.
+Training volume is typically calculated by multiplying the number of sets, repetitions, and the weight lifted for each exercise.

 The Minimum Weekly Training Volume